Bidlestone History, Family Crest & Coats of Arms

 - Origins Available:

 The origins of the name Bidlestone are with the Anglo-Saxon tribes of Britain.
 The name is derived from the Old English personal name Bita.
 Alternatively, the name could have been "derived from an official title, 'the beadle,' one who executed processes or attended proclamations."

 The surname Bidlestone was first found in Somerset, where John le Bedal, was recorded 1 Edward III (during the first year of the reign of Edward III) in Kirby's Quest.
 The Hundredorum Rolls of 1273 list Geoffrey le Bedel in Kent, Martin le Bedel in Norfolk and Walter Bidellus in Lincolnshire.

-Important Dates for the Bidlestone family
+Early History of the Bidlestone family

 This web page shows only a small excerpt of our Bidlestone research.
 Another 157 words (11 lines of text) covering the years 1400, 1615, 1652, 1615, 1662, 1750, 1778, 1738, 1779, 1774, 1775, 1786, 1844, 1745 and 1821 are included under the topic Early Bidlestone History in all our PDF Extended History products and printed products wherever possible.